SgtFoose/Evil-Portals/README.md

 Finally on the WiFi Pineapple web interface, start the Evil Portal module and then activate the portal you wish to use.

 After gathering credentials, captured data will be shown as a notification on the WiFi Pineapple web interface.
 Logs are found at Modules > Evil Portal > Logs > View.

+From your Pineapple Console:

+You need a program to unzip the portals.
+I used InfoZIP's "unzip" which can be found in your Packages page of the Pineapple.
+Make sure this is installed before you continue!

+Download the portals from Github using the following command: wget https://github.com/SgtFoose/Evil-Portals/archive/refs/heads/main.zip -O /root/portals/portals.zip

+With the Module "Cabinet" from the Download Modules page, you can browse / verify the content in this folder:
+/root/portals

+In here, you will find a new file called "Portals.zip".
+If success, go beck in the console and go in this /root/portals folder: cd .. cd root (it looks like nothing happens with this step, please continue) cd portals ls (to verify if portals.zip is in your folder) unzip portals.zip (this will start extracting the portals into a folder named "Evil-Portals-main") Use your Pineapple's browser called "Cabinet" to move the desired Portals from this folder "/root/portals/Evil-Portals-main/Portals/mcdonalds-login" (e.g. mcdonalds-login) to folder "/root/portals/".
+Open your Evil Portal and it should now appear.
+If not, jump out of the Portal Page and come back to refresh the portals.

 ---